-Subject Lead: Ms E Kiff, The Green School for Boys
+Subject Lead: Ms E Croft, The Green School for Boys

 This course offers an issues-based approach to studying geography, enabling you to explore and evaluate contemporary geographical issues.
 You will able to analyse, interpret and evaluate geographical information.
 You will develop skills through questioning and different investigations.

 - The Carbon Cycle and Energy Security

 - Glaciated and Coastal Landscapes

 Paper 3: 1 Hour and 45 mins (20%)